-Applicable percentage ownership prior to the offering is based on shares of common stock outstanding as of March 31, 2021, after giving effect to the conversion of all outstanding shares of convertible preferred stock as of that date into an aggregate of shares of our common stock.
-For purposes of computing percentage ownership after this offering, we have assumed (i) that shares of common stock will be issued by us in this offering; (ii) the automatic conversion of the 2021 Notes into an aggregate of shares of our common stock, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus in connection with the closing of this offering, (iii) the underwriters will not exercise their option to purchase up to additional shares and (iv) none of our executive officers, directors or stockholders who beneficially own more than five percent of our common stock will participate in this offering.
+Applicable percentage ownership prior to the offering is based on 50,274,959 shares of common stock outstanding as of March 31, 2021, after giving effect to the conversion of all outstanding shares of convertible preferred stock as of that date into an aggregate of 38,826,388 shares of our common stock (but not reflecting the automatic conversion of the 2021 Notes into an aggregate of shares of our common stock).
+For purposes of computing percentage ownership after this offering, we have assumed (i) that shares of common stock will be issued by us in this offering; (ii) the automatic conversion of the 2021 Notes into an aggregate of shares of our common stock will be issued by us in this offering; (iii) the underwriters will not exercise their option to purchase up to additional shares and (iv) none of our executive officers, directors or stockholders who beneficially own more than five percent of our common stock will participate in this offering.
 In computing the number of shares of common stock beneficially owned by a person or entity and the percentage ownership of that person or entity, we deemed to be outstanding all shares of common stock subject to options held by that person or entity that are currently exercisable or that will become exercisable within 60 days of March 31, 2021.
 We did not deem these shares outstanding, however, such shares were included for the purpose of computing the percentage ownership of any other person or entity.